Zerg00s/powershell-forms/README.md

 ### Get-FormArrayItems
-Select one item from an array of items:
+Select several items from an array of items:
 ```
 $selectedItem = Get-FormArrayItems (Get-ChildItem)
 ```